nEghbal/ngtcp2WithSelectiveFEC/README.md

 Applying FEC on selected high priority resources only.

 This project needs three packages: 1) ngtcp2, 2) nghttp3, 3) OpenFEC.
 We modified ngtcp2 and nghttp3 and upload them here.
-Their installation process is exaclty as in the ngtcp2's README file.
+Their installation process is exaclty as in ngtcp2's README file.
   - Except the configure command of nghttp3, that must be modified like this:
   - ./configure --prefix=$PWD/build --enable-lib-only LIBS="-L/openfec_v1.4.2/bin/Release -lopenfec" CFLAGS="-g -O2 -I/openfec_v1.4.2/src/lib_commom/"